Mohamed-Elhawary/what-weather/README.md

 * [v1.1](https://github.com/Mohamed-Elhawary/what-weather/tree/v1.1)

-  - Re-build the app with OOP JS technique, which increase from the app performance.
+  - Re-build the App with OOP JS technique, which increase from the App performance.

 ```
 class Forecast {